egonzalez95/OwAPI/README.md

 ## Running the API
 To come.
 In developmental stages first, then functional API will be set.

+For now, you can run this [locally](OwAPI.jar) if you have the latest version of java installed.

+    In CMD prompt:

+    java -jar OwAPI.jar

 ## Documentation
 Documentation for the API can be found [HERE](DOCUMENTATION.md)